-ITEM Submittee to complete: I, NI, or N/A Reviewer to complete: I, NI, or N/A Title block, legend, and north arrow Engineering firm name, professional engineering stamp, signature, and date Major basin and sub-basin boundaries Project/development boundaries Flow path for major drainageways Location and elevations of floodplain boundaries Drainage patterns entering, leaving, and within the site Existing and proposed stormwater management facilities B. Detailed Drainage Plan Scale indicated Title block, legend, and north arrow Existing/proposed contours at 2-foot maximum intervals on USGS Datum Location and elevations of USGS Benchmarks.
+ITEM Submittee to complete: I, NI, or N/A Reviewer to complete: Title block, legend, and north arrow Engineering firm name, professional engineering stamp, signature, and date Major basin and sub-basin boundaries Project/development boundaries Flow path for major drainageways Location and elevations of floodplain boundaries Drainage patterns entering, leaving, and within the site Existing and proposed stormwater management facilities B. Detailed Drainage Plan Scale indicated Title block, legend, and north arrow Existing/proposed contours at 2-foot maximum intervals on USGS Datum Location and elevations of USGS Benchmarks.
 All elevations shall be on USGS Datum Minimum lowest floor elevations for protection from major storm runoff Major basin and sub-basin boundaries, area, and imperviousness Definition of overland and channelized flow paths used for time of concentration calculation Location and elevations of floodplain boundaries Routing and accumulation of flows at design points for minor and major storm runoff Property lines, easements, and right-of-way Location and elevations of existing and proposed utilities and structures Streets, names, and grades

-ITEM Submittee to complete: I, NI, or N/A Reviewer to complete: I, NI, or N/A Off-site features influencing drainage through the development Existing drainage facilities and structures Proposed types of curb and gutter and gutter flow direction, including cross pans Proposed storm drains and open drainageways, including proposed inlets, manholes, culverts, and other appurtenances Proposed outfall points for runoff from study area Locations and footprints of water quality and/or detention facilities Volumes and release rates for detention storage facilities EROSION CONTROL PLAN Reviewer Comments:

-I hereby certify that this report (plan) for the final drainage design of was prepared by me (or under my direct supervision) for the owners thereof and meets or exceeds the criteria in the Larimer County Stormwater Design Standards.
+ITEM Submittee to complete: I, NI, or N/A Reviewer to complete: I, NI, or N/A Off-site features influencing drainage through the developm ent Existing drainage facilities and structures Proposed types of curb and gutter and gutter flow direction, pans including cross Proposed storm drains and open drainageways, including promanholes, culverts, and other appurtenances pposed inlets, Proposed outfall points for runoff from study area Locations and footprints of water quality and/or detention fa icilities Volumes and release rates for detention storage facilities EROSION CONTR OL PLAN Certification: I hereby certify that this report (plan) for the direct supervision) for the owners thereof at Larimer County Stormwater Design Standard was and meets or ex prepared by me , ssional Engineer ado No